mk-mccann/CochlearNerveFHModel/README.md

 # CochlearNerveFHModel
-Computational model based off of the Frankenhaeuser-Huxley equations to simulate the effects of demyelination on cochlear neurons.
+Computational model based off of the Frankenhaeuser-Huxley equations to simulate the effects of demyelination on cochlear neurons in humans.
+Modified from the model by Hirabayashi, Naghavian, and Manouchehri, "Modeling Subcutaneous Stimulation of Spinal Cord for Neuropathic Pain Treatment," 132.239.25.6